International Cultural Mobility Funding Guide

 Eligibility: individuals from any nationality

-Ticket Fund by Prince Claus Fund
+Mobility Fund by Prince Claus Fund

-The Prince Claus Fund’s Ticket Fund supports the cross-cultural exchange of artists and cultural practitioners by covering travel costs, in particular for artists and cultural practitioners living in Latin America, Asia, Africa, the Caribbean, non-EU Balkans and non-EU Eastern Europe who wish to travel within these areas.
+The Prince Claus Fund’s Mobility Fund supports the cross-cultural exchange of artists and cultural practitioners by covering travel costs, in particular for artists and cultural practitioners living in Latin America, Asia, Africa, the Caribbean, non-EU Balkans and non-EU Eastern Europe who wish to travel within these areas.
 Priority is given to individuals up to 35 years old and/or within the first 10 years of their career.

 Eligibility: individuals living in and travelling from countries listed in the DAC list